wagdav/thewagner.net/content/2019-06-19-Build-systems.markdown

 ---
 title: Build systems à la carte
 tags: review
+summary:
+    The work "Build systems à la carte" from Andrey Mokhov and his co-workers taught me a lot about how build systems work.
+It demonstrates the power of Haskell as a modeling language.
 ---

 Today I went to the talk "Build systems à la carte" of Andrey Mokhov.
 He